Purpose

 ||||

-| Potential | 0-1 points: The letter of recommendation is not dated within the last two years and/or does not address the applicant’s artistic potential. | 2-4 points: The letter of recommendation is dated within the last two years and somewhat addresses the applicant’s artistic potential. | 5-7 points: The letter of recommendation is dated within the last two years and addresses the applicant’s artistic potential. | 8-10 points: The letter of recommendation is dated within the last two years and directly addresses the applicant’s strong artistic potential. |
+| Potential | 0-1 points: The letter of recommendation does not address the applicant’s artistic potential. | 2-3 points: The letter of recommendation vaguely addresses the applicant’s artistic potential. | 4-6 points: The letter of recommendation addresses the applicant’s artistic potential. | 7-8 points: The letter of recommendation directly addresses the applicant’s strong artistic potential. |

-Resume – 10% of Total Score |
+Resume or Curriculum Vitae (CV) – 10% of Total Score |

 ||||

-| Professional Development | 0-1 points: The resume does not show the artists’ professional development, sources of training, or experience in their artistic discipline. | 2-4 points: The resume somewhat shows the artists’ professional development, sources of training, and experience in their artistic discipline. | 5-7 points: The resume shows the artists’ professional development, sources of training, and experience in their artistic discipline. | 8-10 points: The resume extensively shows the artists’ professional development, sources of training, and experience in their artistic discipline. |
+| Professional Development | 0-1 points: The resume or CV does not show the artist's professional development, sources of training, or experience in their artistic discipline. | 2-4 points: The resume or CV vaguely shows the artist's professional development, sources of training, and experience in their artistic discipline. | 5-7 points: The resume or CV shows the artist's professional development, sources of training, and experience in their artistic discipline. | 8-10 points: The resume or CV extensively shows the artist's professional development, sources of training, and experience in their artistic discipline. |

-Budget – 20% of Total Score |
+Budget – 15% of Total Score |

 ||||